 American families with low income can get help from the government with their expenses.
 This help is called welfare, or public benefits.
-Refugees coming to the USA also qualify for public benefits when they first arrive.
+Refugees and asylees coming to the USA also qualify for public benefits when they first arrive.

 1. Public benefits for everyone